zihanzheng-sjtu/4DGC/README.md

 2. Prepare the Multi-view Video Dataset:

-    Follow [3DGStream]("https://github.com/SJoJoK/3DGStream") to get the dataset folder like this:
+    Follow <a href="https://github.com/SJoJoK/3DGStream">3DGStream</a> to get the dataset folder like this:
     ```
     dataset/coffee_martini
     |---colmap_0